HL7/cqf-recommendations/pages/documentation-recommendations.md

 This implementation guide uses the PlanDefinition resource to represent order sets as part of protocols, workflows, and recommendations.
 The guidance here builds on the [Order Set](http://hl7.org/fhir/R4/clinicalreasoning-knowledge-artifact-representation.html#order-set) topic in the FHIR specification to supply additional guidance related to the use of an order set as a component of a computable guideline.

 Content conforming to this implementation guide SHALL use the [cpg-ordersetdefinition](StructureDefinition-cpg-ordersetdefinition.html) profile to represent order sets.

 ## Recommendation Instances

 Across guideline-based care, there are many different types of recommendations that may be given, such as the recommendation to conduct a specific test, to prescribe a specific medication, recommendation for a particular procedure, and many others.
 In general though, these recommendations should provide at least:

+* **Rationale**: A narrative statement providing the rationale, or explanation, for the recommendation
 * **Support**: A link back to the guideline, and ultimately the evidence, that supports the recommendation
 * **Strength**: The _strength_ of the recommendation
 * **Direction**: When appropriate, the _direction_ of the recommendation